Gestational Diabetes: Managing Risk During and After Pregnancy

 What Causes Gestational Diabetes?

 GDM is a type of diabetes that occurs only in pregnancy.
-It comes on in the second half of pregnancy, and it goes away after delivery.
+It develops in the second half of pregnancy, and it goes away after delivery.
 Obesity is one of the main risk factors for GDM.
 In the United States, most health centers screen all women for gestational diabetes, because obesity is becoming so common in the overall population.
 It’s estimated that five percent of all pregnancies are complicated by GDM.
 The rates of GDM are even higher in Hispanic and non-white populations, ranging from 10 to 20 percent of pregnancies.

 The primary treatment for GDM is to control a mother’s blood glucose levels with lifestyle changes such as healthy eating and physical activity.
 Lifestyle changes are effective in controlling blood glucose levels in about 60-75 percent of women with GDM.
 If the lifestyle changes don’t work, insulin therapy will be started to control a mother’s blood sugar for the rest of her pregnancy.